Klara du Plessis

 Klara du Plessis is a South African-Canadian poet, who writes in both English and Afrikaans.
 Her debut poetry collection Ekke won the Pat Lowther Award, and was shortlisted for the Gerald Lampert Award, in 2019.
-Her second collection, Hell Light Flesh, was released in 2020.
+Her second collection, Hell Light Flesh, was released in 2020, shortlisted for the Raymond Souster Award and A.M.
+Klein Poetry Prize.
+Other poetry books include: G, published in collaboration with Khashayar "Kess" Mohammadi in 2023, Post-Mortem of the Event, 2024, and a book of literary essays, I'mpossible Collab, 2023.

 Du Plessis was born in Montreal, but raised predominantly in Bloemfontein, South Africa.
-She is currently a graduate student at Montreal's Concordia University.
-Since 2018, she has been developing, Deep Curation, a practice of poetry reading organization that places poets' works in deliberate thematic and conceptual dialogue in performance.
+She graduated with a PhD from Montreal's Concordia University.
+Since 2018, she has been developing Deep Curation, a practice of poetry reading organization that places poets' works in deliberate thematic and conceptual dialogue in performance.